 Lucifer was not Satan

 Lucifer (Isaiah 14:12), the “fallen angel” became equated with Satan In the King James Version of the bible.
 This was not the case originally.
-This idea originated within the temple of Ptah in ancient Egypt.
+The idea of Lucifer originated within the temple of Ptah in ancient Egypt.

 However, rather than Satan, Lucifer was the name for the manifestation of a “new” soul in flesh (Ptah).
+The new soul came down or “fell” into matter.
 Heru/Horus as the Egyptian principle of “perpetual renewal” was given the nickname Lucifer when “born” in flesh.
 Lucifer from Latin means “bearer of light.”

 Understanding this idea and the origin of the symbolism you can quickly connect the idea in the bible scripture Luke 10:18, “Yes,” he told them, “I saw Satan fall from heaven like lightning!”
 Christian Lucifer as Satan is connected to falling and light.
 Lucifer is only connected to Satan in the King James Version of the bible.

-One of the reasons Egyptian spiritual science can be so confusing in not understanding the underlying framework and structure of their symbolic and mythological system.
+One of the reasons Egyptian spiritual science can be so confusing is not understanding the underlying framework and structure of their symbolic and mythological system.

 Heru/Horus is not a “god.”
-Again it is the principle or concept of “perpetual renewal” and can be represented by anything in nature that is newborn or reborn.
+Again it is the Kemetic principle of “perpetual renewal” and can be represented by anything in nature that is newborn or reborn.

 So what does that have to do with Lucifer, Jesus, and Imhotep?
 You should already have a clue about Imhotep from the section above.

-Heru, as the PRINCIPLE of perpetual renewal, is both Lucifer (New light coming down to earth) and ImHoTeP (The NEW soul exiting the body and leaving earth) depending on which aspect of the souls journey the ancient Egyptians were speaking about.
+Heru, as the ancient Kemetic PRINCIPLE of perpetual renewal, is both Lucifer (New light/soul coming down to earth) and ImHoTeP (The light/soul exiting the body and leaving earth) depending on which aspect of the souls journey the ancient Egyptians were speaking about.

-Jesus and Imhotep are two different “nicknames” expressing the same principle but actually mixing up two different Egyptian levels.
-This is also verified through etymology.
-Lucifer, Imhotep, and Jesus (Iusa or yay-oosah) all evolved over time as “nicknames” for one principle Egyptians called Heru/Horus.
+Jesus and Imhotep are two different “nicknames” expressing the same ancient Kemetic principle but actually mixing up two different Egyptian levels.
+Heru and Jesus are connected through etymology.
+Lucifer, Imhotep, and Jesus (Iusa or yay-oosah) all evolved over time as “nicknames” for one principle Egyptians called Heru = the road or the way.

 But you must know the symbolic meaning and the principles in order to connect the concepts to the bible scriptures.
 Now don’t berate Christians with this knowledge.
 TEACH those that are curious with evidence and facts.
 Don’t attack them believing it will shame them into changing their mind.